 Do you wish to obtain financial assistance to aid you with your travel related expenses?
 There is a range of funding opportunities for students who receive academic credit for their overseas experience.
 More information on funding and scholarships.

-CSU currently has a number of $3000.00 scholarships available to students who undertake a placement/workplace learning in Malaysia prior to 1 July 2017.
+CSU currently has a number of $3000.00 scholarships available to students who undertake a placement/workplace learning in China prior to 1 July 2019.
 More information on this scholarship.

 Do you know what type of insurance cover you will need?
 Any person travelling overseas should purchase travel insurance.
 However, the purpose of your travel and the types of activities you will undertake while overseas may determine just what level of cover you will require.
 At a minimum you should purchase a policy that covers: